 Skip to content

-The BD² Genetics Platform will fund the collection and genetic sequencing on one of the largest and most diverse populations of people with bipolar disorder.
-The team will sequence more than 30,000 samples from people with bipolar disorder from Africa, Central America, South America, and Asia.
-The team will also sequence samples from individuals enrolled in the BD² Integrated Network.
+The BD² Genetics Platform is changing that by generating one of the largest and most diverse genetic datasets in the field.
+BD² is supporting the sequencing of more than 30,000 samples from 150,000 total samples from people with bipolar disorder across Africa, Central America, South America, and Asia, alongside participants in the BD² Integrated Network.

 • Bipolar Disorder Sequencing & Gene Discovery